frfn/react-hooks/React-Hooks.md

     12. useReducer() vs useState()

+    -   use useReducer if you know that you're state will be a little complex than just a boolean value
     -   reducers are functions that takes some input and returns some output
     -   useReducer() !== Redux, they have **NO** relationship
     -   using a reducer is much cleaner! just dispatch an action! :D